0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       miden-client init
       ```

-   The command will set up the client.
-You can accept the default by pressing Enter.
+   The command sets up the client.
+Accept the defaults by pressing _Enter_.

       ```shell
       ~ % miden-client init